Angina: Causes & Treatments

 Antioxidant vitamins such as vitamin C and E may help protect your heart against the damage caused by free radicals.
 One study even suggests a deficiency of vitamin E may be linked to coronary artery spasm (vii).

 This mineral is needed by the body for muscle relaxation.
 It also affects the body in a similar way as calcium-channel blockers, conventional medicines often prescribed for angina.
-Indeed, a small number of studies have shown that taking magnesium supplements may help improve angina sufferers' ability to exercise with less chest pain (viii).
+Indeed, a small number of studies have shown that taking magnesium supplements may help improve angina sufferers' ability to exercise with less chest pain (x).

 Omega-3 fatty acids

 Natural nutrition practitioners often recommend a diet low in saturated fat and rich in omega-3 fatty acids for those with heart disease.
 Fish oils - which are a source of omega-3 fatty acids - are widely thought to be beneficial for people with coronary artery disease.
-In one study, volunteers taking a low-dose fish oil supplement for 12 weeks were found to have had 41 per cent fewer angina attacks than others taking an olive oil placebo (xi).
+In one study, volunteers taking a low-dose fish oil supplement for 12 weeks were found to have had 41 per cent fewer angina attacks than others taking an olive oil placebo (xiv).
 The same volunteers taking the fish oils also experienced a 22 per cent reduction in their triglyceride levels after just eight weeks.

 Most omega-3 supplements are made from fish oils.
 However if you’re a vegetarian or vegan you can now get omega-3 products sourced from plant organisms called microalgae.
 These contain the natural triglyceride (TG) form of omega-3.